Ash Wednesday Masses

 All are invited to pray the Stations of the Cross in the upper church at 5:30 pm.

-Palm Sunday Mass will be celebrated at St. Mary’s Cathedra
+Palm Sunday Mass will be celebrated at St. Mary’s Cathedral

 6:00 pm Sunday